Popular Alternative: 2018 general election and decline

 CP obtained a mere 0.5%, but the rump of AP, led by Lorenzin, had two elects to the Chamber from single-seat constituencies: Lorenzin herself and Gabriele Toccafondi.
 NcI scored a little better with 1.3% of the vote and a handful of former AP members, notably including Lupi, were elected in single-seat constituencies.
 In September 2018 Alfano stepped down from AP presidency and was replaced by Paolo Alli.

-In the run-up to the 2019 European Parliament election the party formed a joint list with The People of Family, a social-conservative party.
+In the run-up to the 2019 European Parliament election the party formed a joint list with The People of the Family, a social-conservative party.
 However, the party was deeply fractured, as Lorenzin seemed to be supportive of the PD, while former spokesperson Valentina Castaldini stood as candidate for FI.

 In September 2019 Lorenzin joined the PD, while Toccafondi was a founding member of Renzi's Italia Viva party, thus leaving the party with no representatives in Parliament.

+In June 2022 entrepreneur Stefano Bandecchi was appointed coordinator of the party, a post previously held by Lorenzin.
+In the 2023 Italian local elections Bandecchi was elected mayor of Terni, by beating the FdI candidate in all centre-right run-off.
+In the following years, Bandecchi became quite notorious on national stage, due to his controversial and populist statements.

+In the 2024 European Parliament election, the party ran its own list and was allowed by the Supreme Court of Cassation to do so without collecting any signature since it is affiliated with the European People's Party.
+However, the list only received 0,39% of votes and thus failed to reach the 4% threshold.